A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Numerical illustrations

 \subsection{Preliminaries}

 While the distributional properties of the random partition induced by the PYP are well-known in the BNP literature, the properties induced by the ordered PYP are less understood.
 Because of the marginality property \eqref{eq:interpl}, some distributional properties of the ordered PYP are equivalent to the ones of the PYP.
-For example, the distribution of the number of distinct species (or clusters) induced by the ordered PYP is equal to the one induced by the PYP, reported in equation \eqref{eq:Kn}.
+For example, the distribution of the number of distinct species (or clusters) induced by the ordered PYP is equal to the one induced by the PYP, reported in equation (S3).
 However, other properties that relate to the ordering on the species are not as well understood.
 In particular, we are interested in learning the behavior of the distribution that assigns the order to a new cluster.
 We aim to characterize it using simple descriptive features.
 We achieve this goal by studying the predictive distribution \eqref{eq:prednew} that assigns the $n+1$ observation to a \textit{new} species of order $j$, and to examine its behavior marginalizing on all the configurations of partitions of $n$ observations into $K_n$ species.
-In other words, we empirically study the marginal distribution that a new species after $n$ observations is assigned order $j$, given that the previous $n$ observations are partitioned into $K_n$ species, for $j= 1, \ldots, K_n+1$.
-This distribution is ``marginal'' compared to \eqref{eq:prednew}, because it does not condition on the frequencies of the ordered species.
+In other words, we empirically study the marginal distribution $ \text{Pr}(\text{order}(n+1) = j \vert (T_{n+1},X_{n+1})=(T^*_{\text{new}},X^*_{\text{new}}), K_n = k)$ that a new species after $n$ observations is assigned order $j$, given that the previous $n$ observations are partitioned into $K_n=k$ species, for $j= 1, \ldots, K_n+1$.
+This distribution is ``marginal'' compared to \eqref{eq:prednew}, because it does not condition on the frequencies of the ordered species, $\mathbf{M}_{n}=(m_1,\ldots,m_{k})$, and it is obtained by marginalizing over all possible configurations $(m_1,\ldots,m_{k})$ of partitions of $n$ into $K_n=k$ species.